atljeremy/JFMinimalNotifications/README.md

 Installation:
 ------------

-### Add JFMinimalNotification to your project
+### Add JFMinimalNotification to your projects

 - Simply copy the source files from the "JFMinimalNotification" folder into your project.

 ### Add Dependencies

 - In your application's project app target settings, find the "Build Phases" section and open the "Link Binary With Libraries" block
-- Click the "+" button and select the "QuartzCore.framework".
+- Click the "+" button and select the "CoreGraphics.framework".

 License
 -------